Placeholder

 Spiritual Care Week

-Throughout Spiritual Care Week, and every day in a myriad of ways, Uniting AgeWell chaplains make a profound positive impact to the lives of our residents, staff and our broader community.
+Throughout Spiritual Care Week, and every day in a myriad of ways, Uniting AgeWell chaplains make a profound and positive impact on the lives of our residents, staff and our broader community.

 At Uniting AgeWell, we believe spirituality is a dynamic and intrinsic aspect of humanity through which we seek ultimate meaning, and experience relationship to self, family, others, and the significant or sacred.
 Spirituality may be expressed through beliefs, values, traditions and practices - including, but not exclusive to religion.